 For some, though, it would be an agonizing period to mull on their losses.
 Bottas may need another rebooting, like he said he did before.
 Like Hamilton, however, after his tragic loss in Germany (and lackluster performance Austria), he bounced right back to win Hungary (and won France after Austria).
 He looked like he simply set aside his loss and started fresh, setting his eyes on another victory.
 Whatever path the teams would take eventually, they have almost a month before the next race begins again.

-We’re not taking a break in this site, though.
+We’re not taking a break at Carpart.com.au, though.
 Throughout the rest of the summer break, we will be looking at some of the races we’ve missed for this season.
 So keep yourself posted with our post-race articles on the grands prix held in Australia, Bahrain, China, and Azerbaijan during the earliest parts of the season.
 That should keep us in sync till the next race in Belgium come September 1st.